Pros and Cons of Owner Building

 We had a minimal budget.
 We spent more than our budget.
 Then we needed to sell quickly.

-A downturn in the property market hit us hard, especially since this owner building venture was in a relatively remote spot that was, at best, an up-and-coming holiday spot.
+A downturn in the property market hit us hard, especially since this building venture was in a relatively remote spot that was, at best, an up-and-coming holiday spot.
 The fact that 10 years down the line the area began to blossom, was irrelevant in the scale of things.
 It was too late.

 The house was basic but sweet.
 We couldn’t afford decorative finishes, or even basic appliances (like a fridge and stove), so that we could at least make use of it – or rent it out and recoup some money.